genedan/TmVal/docs/glossary.rst

    basic perpetuity-immediate
       A perpetuity-immediate that pays 1 at the end of each period.

+   bond
+      A financial instrument that entities, called bond issuers, can use to borrow money from other entities, called bondholders.

    compound interest
       A geometric pattern of money growth in which interest earned is reinvested at the rate of interest.